 RSUs can have multiple vesting conditions.
 In our example, Gus’ RSUs have a time-based vesting schedule AND a liquidation condition.
 The liquidation condition states that “the company must be acquired or IPO before Gus’ shares will vest.”
 Gus has to satisfy his time-based vesting schedule AND the liquidation condition before his shares will be issued.

 How termination affects RSUs and RSAs

-We’ll use Sean (who’s compensation includes RSAs) and Gus (who’s compensation includes RSUs) to explain how termination differs between RSAs and RSUs.
+We’ll use Sean (whose compensation includes RSAs) and Gus (whose compensation includes RSUs) to explain how termination differs between RSAs and RSUs.

 The chart above shows what happens to Sean and Gus’s shares if they leave the company – in this example, both Sean and Gus are partially vested upon termination.

 Sean keeps all of his vested shares.
 His unvested shares, however, are subject to a company repurchase.
 That means the company can buy the shares back from Sean.
 Companies will usually repurchase shares at the same price Sean paid for them.
 It is important to note that the company has the right, but not the obligation, to repurchase the shares from the employee.